thu-spmi/CAT/docs/cuside.md

 ## Streaming Speech Recognition

-Streaming speech recognition refers to recognition while the speaker is speaking, rather than waiting for the speaker to speak a complete sentence before starting recognition.
+Streaming speech recognition refers to perform recognition simultaneously when the speaker is speaking, rather than waiting for the speaker to complete a sentence before starting recognition.

-However, the neural network structures commonly used in the industry at present, such as the **transformer** and **conformer** based on the self-attention mechanism, all rely on the entire sentence as input, so they are not suitable for low-latency speech recognition.
+However, the neural network architectures commonly used at present, such as the **transformer** and **conformer**, are based on the self-attention mechanism, and thus rely on the entire sentence as input.
+So they are not directly suitable for low-latency speech recognition.

-In order to solve this problem, many systems adopt a chunk model.
-Specifically, a sentence will be divided into multiple blocks, and then sent to the neural network for recognition block by block, thus reducing the delay to the length of one block.
+In order to solve this problem, many systems adopt **chunk models**.
+Specifically, a sentence will be divided into multiple chunks, and then sent to the neural network for recognition chunk by chunk.
+In this way, the latency is reduced to about the length of one chunk.

-## Context aware block
+## Context Sensitive Chunk

-In block-based low-latency speech recognition models, a common practice is to attach certain historical frames and future frames to each block to provide context information and form a context sensitive chunk.
+In chunk-based low-latency speech recognition models, a common practice is to attach certain historical frames and future frames to each chunk to provide context information and form a **context sensitive chunk**.

-Existing work has shown that context information is crucial to accurate acoustic modeling, and the lack of context information will cause more than **10%** loss of recognition accuracy.
+Existing work has shown that context information is crucial to accurate acoustic modeling, and the lack of context information will cause more than 10% loss of recognition accuracy.

-However, in order to obtain future information, the model has to wait until a certain number of future frames arrive before starting recognition, which significantly increases the recognition latency.
+However, in order to get future information, the model has to wait until a certain number of future frames arrive before starting recognition, which significantly increases the recognition latency.

-To solve this problem, we propose a low-latency speech recognition framework based on **Chunking, Simulating future context and Decoding** (CUSIDE).
+To solve this problem, we propose a new framework - **Chunking, Simulating Future Context and Decoding (CUSIDE)** for streaming speech recognition.

 ## CUSIDE

-In the CUSIDE model, the model uses simulated future frames instead of real future frames for recognition,and reduce reliance on future information and reduce recognition delays.
+The CUSIDE model uses simulated future frames instead of real future frames for recognition, and thus reduce reliance on future information and reduce recognition delays.

-The simulation frame is generated in a streaming manner using a generator, which consists of a generator encoder and a generator predictor, which can be trained in an unsupervised manner (because the corresponding prediction target can be obtained by moving the input frame forward, here We are inspired by the unsupervised representation learning method APC), which does not require additional annotation information.
+The **simulation frames** are generated in a streaming manner using a **simulator**, which consists of a **simulation encoder** and a **simulated predictor**.
+The simulator can be trained in an unsupervised manner, because the target future frame can be obtained by shifting the real future frame backward.
+Here we are inspired by the unsupervised representation learning method (APC), which does not require additional annotation information.

-Except, we have also reduced the performance gap between the streaming model and the non-streaming model through methods such as streaming and non-streaming model sharing parameters and joint training (unified streaming/non-streaming model), in the **aishell1** data set Achieved industry-leading results.
+In addition, we unify streaming and non-streaming model by weight sharing and joint training (called unified streaming/non-streaming model) to reduce performance gap between streaming and non-streaming models.
+We obtain new state-of-the-art streaming ASR results on the AISHELL-1 dataset (4.79% CER).

-## Parameters Description
+## Model hyper-parameters

-Main code at `cat/rnnt/train_unified.py`,Parameters:

-- `config.json` **trainer** configure the following parameters
+The main code is in `cat/rnnt/train_unified.py` with the following hyper-parameters configured in `trainer` in `config.json`.

-  - `downsampling_ratio`: Input the downsampling rate before and after the encoder, default **8**.
+- `downsampling_ratio`: the downsampling rate before and after the encoder, default **8**.
-  - `chunk_size`: chunk_size(frames),default **40**.
+- `chunk_size`: chunk_size (frames),default **40**.
-  - `context_size_left`: left context frame,default **40**.
+- `context_size_left`: left context frame number, default **40**.
-  - `context_size_right`: right context frame,default **40**.
+- `context_size_right`: right context frame number, default **40**.
-  - `jitter_range`: chunk size jitter range,default **2**.
+- `jitter_range`: chunk size jitter range, default **2**.
+Note that `jitter_range` denotes the jitter range after encoder output, which amounts to `jitter_range`*`downsampling_ratio` (frames) in the encoder input.
-  - `mel_dim`: Mel-spectrograms dim,default **80**,
+- `mel_dim`: Mel-spectrogram dimension, default **80**,
-  - `simu`: simulated future frames,encoder GRU and predictor is a simple feed-forward neural network,defaul **false**.
+- `simu`: simulated future frames.
+By default, the simulation encoder is a uni-directional GRU and the predictor is a simple feed-forward neural network.
-  - `simu_loss_weight`: A weighting factor for the composite loss.
-Default **L1 loss**.
+- `simu_loss_weight`: The weight for the simulation loss (**L1 loss** by default),  i.e., \alpha in Algorithm 1 in the CUSIDE paper.

 ```python
     "trainer": {